PastorRowan/YtDownload/README.md

 ### Android

-Android builds are created using `Buildozer` and [python-for-android](https://github.com/kivy/python-for-android).
+Android builds are created using `Buildozer` and `python-for-android`.

 Android builds must be performed from a Linux environment.
 On Windows, this project uses [WSL](https://learn.microsoft.com/en-us/windows/wsl/) (Windows Subsystem for Linux).